-The guest comes, the hostile escapes: Mombercelli, the country where bread is called wine, (M)umber one of Tiglione Valley.
+The guest comes, and the hostile escapes: Mombercelli, the town where bread is called wine, “(M)umber one” of Tiglione Valley.

-The town covers an area of 14.23 km² and has a population of about 2200 inhabitants.
+It covers an area of 14.23 km² and has a population of about 2200 inhabitants.

 Food and wine and typical products.